-- Sugar: The added sprinkling of sugar on top gives the muffins a lovely added texture (like a fruit cobbler!), a bit of sparkle, and extra sweetness.
+- Sugar: The added sprinkling of sugar on top gives the muffins a lovely added texture, a bit of sparkle, and extra sweetness.
 I use raw cane sugar.
 You could use turbinado raw sugar or even your favorite granulated sugar free product.

 - Glaze: Alternately, skip the sugar and make an orange glaze by combining icing sugar and orange juice, like I do in my healthy gingerbread.

-- Zest: You could use lemon zest like in lemon zucchini muffins, it will add a different flavor profile, but still a lovely citrus taste.
+- Zest: You could use lemon zest like in lemon zucchini muffins or healthy lemon blueberry muffins, it will add a different flavor profile, but still a lovely citrus taste.

 - Nuts: A small amount 1/4 to 1/2 cup of chopped pecans or walnuts could be added to the batter.